KayanShah/Habs-Gliders-V5-Hub/README.md

 **Overview**

+Created by Team Leader, Kayan Shah for team 34071B for the 2025/26 Middle School VEX Robotics game Push Back.
+First implemented in the World Championships in St. Louis, Missouri, USA, April 2026.

 Habs Gliders V5 Hub is a centralised app designed to help VEX robotics teams organise strategies, track competitions, and leverage AI insights.
 It streamlines collaboration by providing a single platform for team notes, match planning, and data-driven decision making.

 During competitions, teams often struggle with scattered notes and unshared strategies.
 This app solves that by providing: